cguz/rust/README.md

 Compiling this project will place a statically linked binary curl in target/{debug,release} as well as a libcurl.rlib which will be used if someone simply uses this project as a dep from something like crates.io.

+**Additional binaries:** We can create additional binaries in the folder bin:

+     curl-rs
+        ├── bin
+        │   └── curl.rs
+        │   └── curl2.rs
+        │   └── curl3.rs
+        ├── Cargo.toml
+        └── src
+            └── lib.rs

+If we do this, we need to specify which binary to run on the command line when you do your cargo run command:

+    $ cargo run --bin curl2
+    $ cargo run --bin curl3

 ### Create Modules

 * https://www.tutorialspoint.com/rust/rust_modules.htm#:~:text=A%20logical%20group%20of%20code%20is%20called%20a,executable%20project%20that%20has%20a%20main%20%28%29%20method.